 Click Erasers and Eraser Pencils

-Pencils with erasers inside that you sharpen
+Wooden pencils with erasers inside them instead of lead inside – that you sharpen like a pencil

 I like these but found the brushes on the ends weren’t very good, for a small area a soft paintbrush works better and for a large one a dusting brush is better.

 Staedtler Mars Rasor Eraser Pencil (phthalate and latex free)

 Faber Castell Perfection Pencil, Single Ended Eraser (soft for graphite, coloured pencils and charcoal)